lucavh/knowledge-base/azure/AZ-900-azure-fundamentals/AZ-900-azure-fundamentals-practice.md

 	- Correlation of events from multiple Azure resources in a central repository (Azure Log Analytics).
 	- Relay messages from a variety of sources (Azure services) to an application (Azure Event Grid).
 	- Aggregate events from a large number of resources hosted in Azure for correlation, alerting and reporting (Azure Monitor).
+### Azure Site Recovery
+- Use Azure Site Recovery for service recovery in the event of site outage at on-premises datacenter.
 ---
 ### Data Science
 #### Azure Machine Learning Studio